-- The vice president of member education and any other members of the Associate Member Education Committee should take a minute to introduce themselves and to share why they wanted to take on this role working with the newest members of the Fraternity. - Next, have each new associate member stand and introduce himself and share one fun fact about him.
+- The Vice President of Membership Education and any other members of the Associate Member Education Committee should take a minute to introduce themselves and to share why they wanted to take on this role working with the newest members of the Fraternity. - Next, have each new associate member stand and introduce himself and share one fun fact about him.